-- 1 Use numerical skills to solve simple, real-life problems involving money/time/ measurement - 2 Interpret graphical data and situations involving probability to solve simple, reallife problems involving money/time/measurement
+- 1 Use numerical skills to solve straightforward, real-life problems involving money/time/ measurement - 2 Interpret graphical data and situations involving probability to solve straightforward, real-life problems involving money/time/measurement

-This Unit is a mandatory Unit of the National 3 Lifeskills Mathematics Course and is also available as a free-standing Unit.
+This Unit is a mandatory Unit of the National 4 Mathematics Course and the National 4 Applications of Mathematics Course and is also available as a free-standing Unit.
 The Unit Specification should be read in conjunction with the Unit Support Notes, which provide advice and guidance on delivery, assessment approaches and development of skills for learning, skills for life and skills for work.
 Exemplification of the standards in this Unit is given in Unit Assessment Support.